v-pankov/cointool/README.md

 ## Config file

-`cointool` reads flags from files `config`, `config.yml` or `config.yaml` residing in the same directory as `cointool` binary.

-`cointool` reads falg values from config file if it exists and uses it's values as default ones for flags.
+`cointool` reads flag values from files `config`, `config.yml` or `config.yaml` residing in the same directory as `cointool` binary if such files exist.
+The values read from config file are used as default flag values and can be seen in `cointool help` command.

 ### Example config file contents
 ```